skiplang/skip/docs/overview/classes.md

 class Point(x: Int, y: Int) {}
 ```

 Fields are defined right next to the name of the class.
 They also define the one and only constructor of the class.
-Of course it is possible to define static methods acting as factories building points, but there is not notion of a constructor in the classic sense: a function that manipulates the object before the initialization.
+Of course it is possible to define static methods acting as factories building points, but there is no notion of a constructor in the classic sense: a function that manipulates the object before the initialization.
 The reason for this is that we want pattern-matching to work as the dual operation of object creation for any object.
 Concretely if I write `Point(x, y)` in an expression, this needs to be the dual operation of writing `Point(x, y)` in a pattern: one builds it, the other one de-sugars it.

 **Note**: the default, for any object construction is to be immutable.
 In this case, writing `Point(.., ..)` means that we are building an immutable version of the class Point.
 More detail on that later.